piyushpatel2005/python-backend-exploration/src/content/docs/fastapi/first-api/index.md

 ---
-title: Creating First API with FastAPI
+title: FastAPI First Example
+sidebar:
+  order: 5
 ---

-# FastAPI First Example

 Now, that you've your environment setup, it's time to create our first FastAPI application.